benyamins/flc-flashcards/README.md

    list is considered the correct one.
 3. ordered: the user sorts the answers which are checked based on the order they where placed on the question object.

-Only the first type uses the `case` option in a question object.

 ## TODO
 1. Markdown support for text (is it actually called like that?)